-The OOB management network connects all the base management controller (BMC) ports, as well as other devices that should be physically isolated from users.
-The Switch Management Network is a subset of the Out-Of-Band Network that provides additional security and resiliency.
+The OOB management network connects all the base management controller (BMC) ports, as well as other devices that should be physically isolated from system users.

 Storage Requirements

 The DGX SuperPOD compute architecture must be paired with a high-performance, balanced, storage system to maximize overall system performance.
 DGX SuperPOD is designed to use two separate storage systems, high-performance storage (HPS) and user storage, optimized for key operations of throughput, parallel I/O, as well as higher IOPS and metadata workloads.